yangguangyishutou/performance/privacy/current disscusion of MIA/related.md

 ### 大模型MIA

-1. Arxiv 2023 Membership Inference Attacks against Language Models via Neighbourhood Comparison.pdf
+1. Arxiv 2023 Membership Inference Attacks against Language Models via Neighbourhood Comparison.pdf	——zhuoyang

 > simple thresholding of the model score in isola- tion tends to lead to high false-positive rates as it does not account for the intrinsic complexity of a sample
 >